 A menu consists of a background, buttons, and button subpictures.
 Button subpictures change the appearance of buttons when the viewer selects or activates the button with the remote control or mouse.
-(See Button subpicture states.)
+(See "Button subpicture states" on page 54.)

 Menu

 A. Buttons lead to content B. Subpicture highlights button when selected or activated C. Background